Aasif-github/Database/Javascript/main.md

 This means that a variable or function can be used before it has been declared in the code.

 However, only the declarations are hoisted, not the initializations.

+***Temporal Dead Zone(TDZ)***: The time between the entering of the scope and the declaration where accessing the variable leads to a ReferenceError.

 ### Hoisting of Variables